Appdynamics/process-monitoring-extension/README.md

      process: "ps -eo pid,pcpu=CPU%,pmem=Memory%,rss=RSS,args"

    ```
-   4. `metric` (Optional).
+ 4. `metrics` (Optional).
 Existing metric properties can be modified in this section.
 If additional metrics are added in the commands, please configure them here with appropriate metric properties for extension to report these metrics.
 Supported properties are `alias`, `multiplier`, `delta`.
    ```
    metrics:
      - CPU%: